 - Pour the heart embed column ahead of time if making cold process, or you can make the heart with melt and pour soap too.
-I coloured 140g of cold process soap with 3 generous drops of Carmine Liquid Dispersion and 5 drops of Brites for CP Pink liquid colour.
+I coloured 140g of cold process soap with 3 generous drops of Carmine Red Liquid Pigment Dispersion and 5 drops of Brites for CP Pink liquid colour.
 You don't need to let this soap embed cure for more than a few days, but it's fine if you do cure it for a few weeks.
 You can make several and keep ready for use.
 Just a note though, don't let the embed logs dry out for too long as they will pull water from the batch and cause a sunken in look when they shrink into the loaf at different rates.

 - Shred or grate approximately 200g Pink Cold Process Soap offcuts

 Stick Blender and usual Cold Process Soap equipment

 If you are a beginner, we recommend you make a few batches before attempting this soap.
 For how to make soap from Scratch, please see our Cold Process Soapmaking Instructions.
 You can also watch Soap Queen's YouTube Series on Cold Process Soapmaking.